 I had been planning to study with the ACT for a while.
-I love learning and although I finished my (first) Master's Degree 10 years ago, I kept on learning, trying to obtain other qualifications, either directly useful for my job (Mater's in Mathematics, EUREX Trading License, FINRA Series 3) or purely by personal interest or fun (LLM in Business Law, WSET Level II).
-I did not do it earlier because of time constraints but when I realised the ACT moved to online examinations, I could not miss it!
-And to be honest, this was a determining factor for me; ther's now no need to waste a full day for a 90 minute examination.
+I love learning and although I finished my (first) Master's Degree 10 years ago, I kept on learning, trying to obtain other qualifications, either directly useful for my job (Master's in Mathematics, EUREX Trading License, FINRA Series 3) or purely by personal interest or fun (LLM in Business Law, WSET Level II).
+I didn't do it earlier because of time constraints but when I realised the ACT moved to online examinations, I could not miss it!
+And to be honest, this was a determining factor for me; there's now no need to waste a full day for a 90 minute examination.
 The revision material was very well written and the student chat forum was great.
 It seems the ACT is evolving very well compared with other organisations as it's making full use of the technological resources out there!

 What impact do you feel these courses might have on your future career pathway?

 The CertTF is a foundation level qualification and, with a Master's in Finance, a Master's in Mathematics and a Master's in Law, plus being a derivatives trader, I think I had the knowledge already.
 However, it's been easier for me to pass the CertTF (and maybe less expensive) rather than going through the laborious process of exemptions.
 Indeed, in French academia, it seemed quite complicated to get these exemptions.